jkphl/clear-architecture/README.md

 ### Decoupling & Dependency Injection

-In general, avoid tight coupling between components and prefer abstractions / [interfaces] over concrete implementations, enabling [polymorphism] and making your application a lot better testable.
-You will always have to deal with object instantiation and global entities at some point, but try to limit their occurrences and manage them smartly.
+In general, avoid tight coupling between components and prefer abstractions / [interfaces] over concrete implementations, thus enabling [polymorphism] and making your application a lot better testable.
+You will always have to deal with object instantiation and globals at some point, but try to limit their occurrences to a minimum and manage them smartly.
 Some type of [Dependency Injection] mechanism might be of great help, but please consider the [possible drawbacks][Dependency Injection drawbacks] as well.
+DI configuration should be part of the [*Infrastructure* sector](#infrastructure) or of a general bootstrap process, stored somewhere outside the layer directories altogether.

 ### Naming conventions